The Best Times To Visit Glacier National Park, Montana

 -

 Hiking In Glacier - Glacier is perhaps the greatest area for hiking in the entire lower 48 states.
 With over 700 miles of trails and unlimited opportunities to climb inspiring peaks, it is worth spending time exploring this Park on foot.
 The prime time for hikers is July through September.
 Most snows have melted, wildlife abounds and the weather is ideal.
 Check out our Favorite Hikes In Glacier for some ideas on where to begin.
+Overall, Glacier is very welcoming to explore on your own, but you can also find a local guide to take you on a guided hike ranging from 1-10 miles as well.

 -